flanksource/docs/docs/config-db/concepts/transform.md

-`config-db` allows you to transform the configuration after they've been scraped from the target.
+`Config DB` allows you to transform the configuration after they've been scraped from the target.
 This is supported by all the scrapers.

 Transformation can be useful when you want to